Can you drink coffee while intermittent fasting?

 Nevertheless, it can become more critical during prolonged fasting (24+ hours).
 Although there can be no generic answer here, I would not drink more than 5 cups of coffee.

 And these should be spread throughout the day.
 That way, you are on the safe side.
-Rough amounts such as 10 cups a day can definitely influence fasting.
+Rough amounts, such as 10 cups a day, can influence fasting.

-But what about creamer and other popular additives in your coffee?
+But what about milk, creamer and other popular additives in your coffee?

-Can I Have Cream in My Coffee While Intermittent Fasting?
+What Can I Put In My Coffee During Intermittent Fasting?

-100g heavy cream contains about 3g milk sugar (lactose) and milk protein.
-Although some heavy cream does not necessarily inhibit fat burning, it will negatively affect autophagy.
+100g of heavy cream contains about 3g of milk sugar (lactose) and protein.
+Although some heavy cream does not necessarily inhibit fat burning, they will negatively affect autophagy.

 Nonetheless, heavy cream can be a welcome ingredient in a ketogenic diet since it helps to promote autophagy in the long run.

 A coffee creamer breaks your intermittent fast.
 Creamers and similar additives in powder form are highly processed.
 Therefore, these are absolute junk!